abhijeetyaduwanshi/DS/Set/README.md

 ### size()

 This method is used to get the count of data stored in set.
-Since this is a collection length or length() will not be used but size will be used.
+Since this is a collection length or length() will not be used but size will be used

 ```
 mySet.size();
 ```

 No matter what dataType data is stored in the set.
 This will `return int` value

+#### returns

+int value

 #### Implementation: